 "To this kind," says Bingham, "belong all Ligatures and Remedies, which the Schools of Physitians reject and condemn; whether in Inchantments or in certain marks, which they call Characters, or in some other things which are to be hanged and bound about the Body, and kept in a dancing posture.
 Such are Ear-rings hanged upon the tip of each ear, and Rings made of an Ostriche's bones for the Finger; or, when you are told, in a fit of Convulsions or shortness of Breath, to hold your left Thumb with your right hand."
+2 pins; camphor is worn about the person to avert febrile contagion, and anodyne necklaces of "Job's tears" and other equally harmless and inefficacious substances are placed on babies to assist them in teething.
+The camphor and necklaces are probably not supposed to be endowed with magical power, but a mistaken medical virtue is assigned to them.

 Unfortunately the wearing of amulets did not stop with the early civilizations or even with the Middle Ages.
 People in our own supposedly enlightened age indulge in them.
-The negro carries the hind foot of a rabbit, and the children see great virtue in a four-leafed clover; men carry luck pennies, and certain stones are worn in rings and scarf pins; camphor is worn about the person to avert febrile contagion, and anodyne necklaces of "Job's tears" and other equally harmless and inefficacious substances are placed on babies to assist them in teething.
-The camphor and necklaces are probably not supposed to be endowed with magical power, but a mistaken medical virtue is assigned to them.
+The negro carries the hind foot of a rabbit, and the children see great virtue in a four-leafed clover; men carry luck pennies, and certain stones are worn in rings and scarf

-&lt;sup>1 R. Burton, Anatomy of Melancholy, pt.
+1 R. Burton, Anatomy of Melancholy, pt.
 II, sec.
-V. J. Brand, Popular Antiquities, III, pp. 281 f.
+V. 2 J. Brand, Popular Antiquities, III, pp. 281 f.